 Homo sapiens (humans), scientists believe, appeared around 200,000 years ago, in Africa.

-All mammals have about 14,000 genes in common, and some species have additional genes close to that number that give a creature its individual identity.
+All mammals have about 14,000 genes in common, and some species have additional genes close to that number that makes one species different from another.